localstack/snowflake-docs/content/en/references/configuration/index.md

 To display the config environment variables, you can use the following command:

 {{< command >}}
-$ python -m localstack.cli.main --profile=dev config show
+$ localstack --profile=dev config show
 {{< / command >}}

 {{< alert title="Note" >}}